 Last month, my husband and I sent off our final college payment.

-Bruce and I made monthly payments for seven consecutive years for our daughter Caitlin (Juniata College grad 2011) and our son Ben, who will be graduating from Beloit College in May.
+Bruce and I made monthly payments for seven consecutive years for our daughter Caitlin and our son Ben, who will be graduating from college in May.
 We did not take out any loans to pay for college and neither did our children.

 Our daughter Caitlin took the picture of us sipping cheap champagne in our front yard to celebrate this milestone.

 When your children are little (see mine below), college seems so distant that it’s hard to get motivated to save for this monster expense.
 When you are in the midst of paying for college, those monthly payments seem like they will never end.
 As a couple, we resisted the natural urge to put off saving and we are proof that the monthly obligations eventually do disappear.